sigmacomputing/sigmaquickstarts/site/sigmaguides/src/2023_first_friday_features/2023_first_friday_features.md

 <img src="assets/fffJune2023_6.png" width="800"/>

 To learn more about user impersonation [click here.](https://help.sigmacomputing.com/docs/impersonate-users)

-### Remove Team Members in Bulk
-Admins can now remove multiple members of a team using a bulk action.
-To remove team members in bulk, go to your `Administration` > `Teams` > select a team > select members to remove > and click the `Remove` from team button.

-For more information about managing teams, [see Manage Teams.](https://help.sigmacomputing.com/docs/manage-teams)

-### Reset Password for Users in Bulk
-Admins can now initiate a password reset for multiple users with a bulk action setting.
-The selected users receive an email alerting them to reset their password.

-### Native JSON support for BigQuery
-Sigma provides full native support for the JSON data type in BigQuery connections.
-This enables you to process and analyze semi-structured data effectively.
-For details on how to use JSON, see Google documentation on [Working with JSON data in GoogleSQL](https://cloud.google.com/bigquery/docs/json-data).

 ### Warehouse Views
 Workbook warehouse views are now generally available **(GA)**.